BUILDING THE SOIL FOR TRANSFORMATIVE JUSTICE

 In addition, we collaborate with strategic partners, work to connect TJ-oriented people and communities together through our Mycelium Networks, and create tools that can support people in their everyday TJ work.

-We work with different kinds of groups including, but not limited to: organizations, networks, alliances, coalitions, communities, groups of multiple pods, community groups that are not 501(c)3s, intimate networks, and families.
+SOIL works with different kinds of groups including, but not limited to: organizations, networks, alliances, coalitions, communities, groups of multiple pods, community groups that are not 501(c)3s, intimate networks, and families.

 [Photo to the left of golden colored cosmo flowers, stems and leaves still wild on the plant, taken from below and set against the light blue sky.]

 201 level trainings are usually for SOIL strategic partners and require 101 training as prerequisites.

 [Photo of a long, large tree branch sitting in a vibrant green forrest meadow covered with little purple flowers, with the forrest in the background.]

 Work done with our strategic partners including trainings and beyond.

 [Photo of six orca whales swimming in the ocean, in the misty morning light, with their fins peeking out of the water, some more than others, and tree filled mountains on the horizon.]